 Heavy use will be made of Stata.
 You are welcome to use other programs like SAS or R but you are on your own if you do.
 If you aren't familiar with Stata, don't worry; the text provides an excellent discussion and I have various handouts to help you.
-Stata 16 is ideal but slightly older versions are probably ok.
+Stata 16 or 17 is ideal but slightly older versions are probably ok.

 While underlying theory will be discussed, the greatest emphasis will be on application and interpretation of models and results.
 Course requirements will include writing a quantitative paper using one or more of the methods discussed.
 Sociology 63997 (or equivalent introductory statistics courses) is the prerequisite for the course.
-Students from outside of Sociology are welcome.
+Students from outside of Sociology are welcome if they have the necessary background.